As an Amazon Associate we earn from qualifying purchases.

 A water bra is a bra filled with a mixture of oil and water to create supportive padding.
 The padding uses the liquid to create a cushion that helps enhance the size and shape of the chest.
 This makes water bras a perfect option for women with smaller and flatter bust.

 While the history of bras goes back centuries, water bras first came to town in the early 2000s.
-Women quickly became obsessed with these bras (some may say rightly so).
+Women quickly became obsessed.

-This was because these bras promoted the promise that they would help enhance the appearance of breasts, especially for women with smaller boobs.
-And, for the most part, these bras did (and still do) just that.
+Mostly, this was because these bras promoted the promise that they would help enhance the appearance of breasts, especially for women with smaller boobs.

 Of course, one could argue they became such a trendy fashion item simply because of their odd choice of material used.
 There aren’t a lot of clothing items that can boast their use of water, so these bras really stood out.